 Communication Technologies (ComTech), working in conjunction with Security and Compliance (S&C), has developed a plan that allows campus local IT support staff to easily and quickly move traditional building networks to a protected network infrastructure — NCSU-PN.
 For further details, please read the Protected Network FAQ.

-- Adopting this policy and supporting the move to protected networks would be a large step toward mitigating attacks on campus.
+- Adopting this approach and supporting the move to protected networks would be a large step toward mitigating attacks on campus.

 - It is also in line with a larger university goal to secure the wired and wireless networks.